ZCban/SpectreSafe/README.md

 ## Features

+**PowerShell Script Unlocking**: Enables the execution of PowerShell scripts by changing the execution policy.

+**Auto-Restart**: Restarts the system automatically after script execution is complete.

 **Machine ID Spoofing**: Changes the machine ID in the registry.

 **Hardware GUID Spoofing**: Modifies the hardware profile GUID.